 An expulsion may be appealed in writing within ten working days of the communication of the expulsion to the parent or guardian and must be submitted in writing to the Principal.
 The student will be considered suspended until a meeting is convened to consider the appeal (within 10 working days).
-The Bright Star Board of Directors, minus the three members of the Disciplinary Panel, shall hear the appeal.
+The Bright Star Board of Directors, excluding the members of the Disciplinary Panel who presided over the original expulsion hearing, shall hear the appeal.
 For an appeal, the student and guardian and or advocate may provide the reasons they disagree with the original findings and or his/her rationale for why they feel in some way the process was flawed.
-The Principal will also have the opportunity to represent their findings and reason for original decision.
+The Principal will also have the opportunity to represent their findings and reason for original recommendation.

 For a student who has an expulsion upheld upon appeal, the family will be sent written notification by the Principal, within 24 hours of such decision, including specific reasons why appeal was denied, and will be given a readmission eligibility review date.
-For students whose expulsion has been overturned, a re-entry conference will be facilitated by a trained school personnel the next school day, and the student will be readmitted immediately.
+For students whose expulsion has been overturned, a re-entry conference will be facilitated by a trained school personnel the next school day, and the student will resume regular classes immediately.